Everything You Never Knew You Wanted to Know About Berlin And Kreuzberg

 Few inventions changed Berlin as much as the introduction of the railways did.
-And few people contributed to that process more than August Borsig, the owner of the leading iron and steel foundries in Prussia and a man who knew how to make the best out of two other good things.
+And few people contributed to that process more than August Borsig, the owner of the leading iron and steel foundries in Prussia and a man who knew how to get his train rolling.

 Borsig 1, the first Prussian steam locomotive designed and manufactured in Berlin by August Borsig makes its test run from the new terminus railway station built between Potsdamer Tor and Hallesches Tor – only some 600 hundred metres away from the oldest station in Prussia´s capital, Potsdamer Bahnhof.

 The new train engine earned its steel spurs already a year earlier.
-On the 21st of July, 1840 it won Berlin-Jüterbog race against the then king of the rails, Stephenson´s “Adler” steam engine.
-It was, by the way, the second time those two giants competed against each other: during the first race organised to prove the outstanding quality of Borsig´s design, his machine came to an unexpected halt somewhere mid-ways between Berlin and the target station.
+On the 21st of July, 1840 it won Berlin-Jüterbog race against the then King of The Rails, Stephenson´s “Adler” steam engine.
+It was, by the way, the second time those two giants competed against each other: during the first race organised to prove the outstanding quality of Borsig´s design, his machine came to an unexpected halt somewhere mid-way between Berlin and the target station.

 The engineer managed to convince the king´s representatives that this failure was a matter of sabotage and not a consequence of poor craftsmanship.
 After some consideration he was granted another go.
 In the second round of the race Borsig´s locomotive arrived at the end station 10 minutes ahead of the machine designed by his British colleague.